 Hi!
 I’m Lenore, the gal who let her 9-year-old ride the subway alone, wrote a column about it, got slammed in the media and labeled “America’s Worst Mom.”
 I started this blog to explain that I LOVE safety — helmets, seatbelts, mouthguards — but don’t believe kids need a security detail every time they leave the house.

 Lots has changed since that spring weekend in 2008.
-Parents and educators are starting to question the disappearance of childhood free time.
+Parents and educators are starting to worry about the disappearance of childhood free time.
 Psychologists are studying the crucial role of free play.
-Six states have proposed Free-Range Kids laws like the one Utah passed, declaring it is NOT neglect for parents to let their kids play outside, come home with a latchkey, etc.
+This year Oklahoma and Texas passed laws inspired by the Free-Range Kids law Utah passed in 2018, declaring it is NOT neglect for parents to let their kids play outside, come home with a latchkey, etc.

 And Free-Range Kids has become a movement.